brettz9/eslint-formatter-badger/README.md

     1. Provide a useful optional built-in config map
 1. Docs
     1. Add eslint badge to README
-    1. Support/document usage if after the fact (not as eslint formatter, but acting on eslint result files?)
     1. Mention idea when ready of listing linting of dependencies per [eslint-plugin-privileges](https://github.com/brettz9/eslint-plugin-privileges) ideas (incomplete project), providing some security